SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 With the removal of users with very less amount of games played, the RMSE decreases considerably.

-For Factorization Recommender the percentage decrease is 8.2 percent.
+For the Factorization Recommender, the percentage decrease was 8.2 percent.
-For Ranking Factorization Recommender the percentage decrease is 34.82 percent.
+For the Ranking Factorization Recommender, the percentage decrease was 34.82 percent.
-For Item Similarity Recommender the percentage decrease is 19.64 percent.
+For the Item Similarity Recommender, the percentage decrease was 19.64 percent.

 Thus the performance of Ranking Factorization Recommender increases considerably by the removal of redundant information.